karaengineer/cisco_cli/README.md

 ## Documentation
 More detailed walkthroughs live under `docs/usage.md`.
 Expand this section with troubleshooting notes or runbooks as the project grows.

+## Future Work
+- Bungkus koneksi Netmiko dalam lapisan abstraksi agar mudah menambahkan vendor lain atau melakukan mocking saat pengujian integrasi.
+- Tambahkan tes integrasi yang memanfaatkan monkeypatch Netmiko untuk memastikan alur `connect_and_run` berfungsi tanpa perangkat fisik.

 ## License
-Distributed under the MIT License.
-See `LICENSE` for details.
+Distributed under a custom non-commercial license.
+You may use, modify, and share the code for non-commercial purposes, but only MIFTA may grant commercial rights.
+See `LICENSE` for full terms.